nrwl/nx/nx-dev/nx-dev/public/documentation/shared/react-tutorial/07-share-code.md

 ### A note about VS Code :

 If you're using [VS Code](https://code.visualstudio.com/) it may be necessary at this point to restart the TS server so that the new `@myorg/data` package is recognised.
 This may need to be done **every time a new workspace library is added**.
+If you install the [Nx Console](/using-nx/console) extension you won't need to take this step.

 ## Refactor the API